Leeds At Home

 Leeds Kirkgate Market is open for the purchase of fresh food only.
 This includes: butchers, fruit and vegetable suppliers and bread and deli (including eggs and milk).
 Please adhere to government’s essential requirements on social distancing when shopping.
 Leeds Kirkgate Market will be temporarily closing at 3pm.

 With the sun shining, it’s tempting to crack open a can of your favourite local brew.
-And you can do just that as Kirkstall Brewery and North Brewing Co are delivering.
+And you can do just that as Kirkstall Brewery, Northern Monk and North Brewing Co are delivering.
 You can even get a virtual brewery tour of North Brewing Co at 3pm on Saturday.
-Northern Monk are adding some humour to the usual pub crawl with a ‘House Crawl Party Pack’ a special selection of beers and available to order from their website.
-Cheers!

 The theatre doors may be closed but the shows must go on!
 Leeds based ballet company, Northern Ballet, have created a pay as you feel digital season so you can watch their awe inspiring ballets online.
 Ego can be viewed online now, as can Jonathan Watkins’ award-winning ballet 1984, which is available for one month only!
 Look out for Dracula and Little Red Riding Hood on BBC channels and iPlayer.
 And, from 17th April, head to the Northern Ballet website to watch exclusive extended highlights of their 50th Anniversary Celebration Gala.
 There’s also behind the scenes footage and exclusive content.